 “Tests in August showed Trevor and Kassidy had lead levels of 4.4 and 4.5,” wrote the Dallas Morning News, adding that “A blood lead level of less than 5 in children can cause decreased academic achievement and a lowered IQ as well as problem behaviors and attention deficit disorders.
 Blood lead levels less than 10 in children have been linked to delayed puberty, decreased IQ and decreased hearing.” (emphasis mine)

-Here’s another article that goes into more depth on the ADD connection:
+Here’s another article that goes into more depth on the connection between lead exposure and attention:

 “There is also plenty of evidence that lead may have some causal effect in relation to ADHD.
 One author of a previous study states: